NE4kuma/webformular-with-sql-integration/README.md

 # Webformular-with-SQL-integration
 A web form that allows users to submit their name and a review, which is then saved in an SQL database.

 **Warning**: This project is designed for learning purposes only.
-It is not intended for professional use and is suitable for school or study projects.
+It is not intended for professional use and is suitable for school or study projects. <br>
 **Recommended**: Log in as root, because many of the commands need root privileges.
 If not, make sure to type `sudo` before every command.

 ## Installation (Application/Package)